ForgottenGlory/Living-Skyrim-2/README.md

 ### With Nexus Premium
 5. Wabbajack will walk you through logging into the Nexus and authorizing an API key so it can download mods if you have not done so previously.
 6. Let Wabbajack do its thing.
-This will take a little while (usually 2-3 hours at most), so go get a snack and read a book for a bit.
-If you have good enough internet, YouTube is also your friend here.
-You could also read up on the mods included by checking out the [Important Mods You Need to Know About](#important-mods-you-need-to-know-about) section of this document and the [Modlist Spreadsheet](https://docs.google.com/spreadsheets/d/1sKG690CbutxCFhDLfTH7C6yYCz0dOkZkuKfYAqRBRVU/edit?usp=sharing).
+This will take a little while (usually 3-4 hours at most), so go get a snack and read the [Important Mods You Need to Know About](#important-mods-you-need-to-know-about) section of this document and possibly check out the [Modlist Spreadsheet](https://docs.google.com/spreadsheets/d/1i31E32PtFQv_soryzrH8dOmk-Yk3n1GZIuQnuFsy2XY/edit?usp=sharing).

 ### Without Nexus Premium
 5. Wabbajack will prompt you to click all the needed buttons to download the modlist.
 Be prepared for this to take a really long time, possibly more than one day.
 Also be aware that due to the amount of time required when installing this list manually, the list may update during the time it takes to install and you may need to start over if that happens.
 Put on some music or a TV show and make a day of it.